openfisca/openfisca-doc/README.md

 They trigger tax and benefit variables computations via the web API.
 For example: [Mes aides](https://mes-aides.gouv.fr/).

-Then, the web API of OpenFisca is used by the team itself to develop tools like the [legislation explorer](https://fr.openfisca.org/legislation/).
+Another use can be to improve the discoverability and readability of law, using reflexivity possibilities demonstrated by the [legislation explorer](https://fr.openfisca.org/legislation/).

 These tools are designed to help developers understand the legislation when they write it down into source code, and allow citizens to browse the tax and benefit legislation.